Second order cosmological perturbations: simplified gauge change formulas: Unified form for gauge transformations to second order

-Next we turn to gauge transformations, which in cosmological perturbation theory up to second order can be represented in coordinates as follows:

-where ${}^{(1)}\!\xi^a$ and ${}^{(2)}\!\xi^a$ are independent background gauge vector fields.
-Considering an arbitrary 1-parameter family of a tensor field $A(\epsilon)$, which can be expanded in powers of $\epsilon$, {\it i.e.} as a Taylor series:
+Next we turn to gauge transformations in cosmological perturbation theory.
+We begin by considering an arbitrary 1-parameter family of a tensor field $A(\epsilon)$, which can be expanded in powers of $\epsilon$, {\it i.e.} as a Taylor series: